-The AMT lab research focuses on four different areas:
+The Adaptable MRI Technology Center's research focuses on four different areas:

 - Image Guided Therapies, that is the development of MRI sequences and instruments compatible with therapeutic devices.